floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 out ```sg_context_desc``` structure by value, which can then be assigned to the nested struct ```sg_desc.context```.

-But such a helper function can neither be part of the sokol_app.h, nor part of the sokol_gfx.h API, because the core sokol headers must remain properly decoupled from each other.
+But such a helper function can neither be part of the sokol_app.h API, nor part of the sokol_gfx.h API, because the core sokol headers must remain properly decoupled from each other.

 And that's where the new sokol_glue.h header comes in, this is a special header providing helper 'glue functions' for combinations of sokol headers.

-The sokol_glue.h is meant to be included *after* all other sokol header because it automatically detects specific header combinations and offers matching 'extension functions'.
+The sokol_glue.h header is meant to be included *after* all other sokol header because it automatically detects specific header combinations and offers matching 'extension functions'.